I’ve always enjoyed Calvin and Hobbes. I think like Calvin and I aspire to act like Hobbes.

 Because of my immaturity, coupled to a misplaced and naïve belief life should be fair I incorrectly perceived school – and my life in general – as karmic punishment for some crime against humanity in a previous life.
 I started to believe I was getting what I deserved.
 I think this was the result of repeatedly being “jumped” on the way home from school – it may have been brain damage.

 Naturally, one might think this might make someone cynical and bitter.
 You’re right – I was.
 I was angry, cynical and bitter for a longtime.
-I even made poor choices for years after high school simply to prove something to a group of people who didn’t care.
+I even made poor choices for years after high school simply to prove something to a group of people that didn’t care.
 But that is a whole other story.

 I went to two class reunions – the fifth and the tenth.